ucc23/ucc/_clusters/ocsn73.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.02
 UTI_summary: |
-    OCSN 73 is a relatively close, poorly populated, moderately dense object of low C3 quality.
+    <b>OCSN 73</b> is a poorly populated, moderately dense object of low C3 quality.
+It is located at a very close distance from the Sun, above the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 29.2